dan-chui/dan-chui/README.md

 ---

-Former Investment Bank Director with 15+ years of experience in financial risk governance, regulatory examination support, and internal control environments.
+I am a cybersecurity and technology risk analyst with a background in financial risk, currently building hands-on experience in **security operations, incident response, and governance**.

-I focus on the intersection of **technology risk, cybersecurity operations, and governance**, translating technical findings into structured risk assessments, control frameworks, and escalation-ready reporting.
+Through practical training and projects, I focus on investigating security events, supporting incident response workflows, and translating technical findings into structured risk and control improvements.

 ---

 ## 🎯 Current Focus

+- Incident Response & CSIRT support
+- SIEM investigation & threat hunting
 - Technology Risk & IT Governance (GRC)
-- Incident Response & CSIRT support
-- Threat Hunting & SIEM Investigation
-- Control Design & Risk-Based Remediation
+- Control design and remediation tracking

 ---